Living On Campus

 Assistance Animals Policy 5460C

-Assistance animals will be permitted in the residence halls if each the following conditions are met:
+Assistance animals will be permitted in housing if each the following conditions are met:

 1. The resident has a disability.